 …Specifically, as it relates to charities and non-profits.

-the action or business of promoting and selling products or services, including market research and advertising.
+noun: marketing the action or business of promoting and selling products or services, including market research and advertising.

 Charities usually are created and exist to fix some problem or injustice in our world, our country, our communities.